Skip to main content

 Third:

 One letter of recommendation is required.
 We will accept no more than two letters.
 Please have recommenders put your first and last name in the file title of the letter.
 You can inform letter writers that only the application review committee (PPAC advisors) and the mentors will have access to any of these letters.
-You can send mentors this link: https://byu.app.box.com/f/579623c3b0cb49a6bcadbc50be036f2f
+You can send those submitting letters this link: https://byu.app.box.com/f/579623c3b0cb49a6bcadbc50be036f2f

 Fourth (very important):